vamseeachanta/teamresumes/cv/ss_resume.md

 - Calculated the cathodic protection for the following structures:
   - ships
   - pipelines

-### Automated Analysis and Summarization Of MES File Warnings and Errors

-- Developed a Python-based tool to automate the analysis of warnings and errors from MES files.
-- Implemented regular expressions to parse and extract warnings and errors.
-- Generated a status table indicating the presence of warnings and errors in each file.
-- Automated the process to handle multiple projects and directories programmatically.
-- Reduced the time required for MES file analysis , providing clear insights for project teams.

 ### Engineering Physics Based calculations - Plate Buckling